geekman/siglent-bin2sr/README.md

 - There seems to be some slight voltage offset.
   I haven't yet determined whether this is due to my incorrect understanding of the binary file values, or the scope is exporting incorrect values.

-- There's no flag for use of a 10X probe setting, so this needs to be applied manually using the `-10x` flag.
+- There's no indication when a 10X probe is used, so this needs to be applied manually using the `-10x` flag.

 - Currently only one channel is supported.
   I haven't really spent too much time figuring out how the points are split between multiple channels.